HBFCrew/default_content_deploy/README.md

 identically named bundles).
 That is why we include configuration synchronization to the teamworkflow.

-There are many articles about export/import configuration, so thi s is only a sumarization of the most important things.
+There are many articles about export/import configuration, so this is only a sumarization of the most important things.

 ## Initiate project and Synchronize site configurations